 In the past three years, Carissa Mallory worked to provide schools in Tanzania with resources to help Swahili-speaking students learn English and advance to secondary school.

 RecognizeGood honored Carissa Mallory with the 72nd RecognizeGood® Legend award in a presentation at Barnes & Noble (12701 Hill Country Blvd, #O-140, Austin TX 78738) beginning at 3:00pm on Friday, December 15, 2017.
 During this event, RecognizeGood made a $1,000 pay-it-forward donation to Reading Around the World Literacy Initiative in Carissa’s name.

 Tanzanian secondary education is currently taught in English using books donated by the United States and Great Britain.
-Primary school students have limited instruction time for English classes and a short period to learn English fluently, which leads to many kids being unable to pass the entrance exams to secondary school.
-When Carissa learned of the literacy issue and its ripple effects in Tanzanian schools from her aunt, she traveled with her parents to witness the need first-hand and donate whatever books she could collect.
+Primary school students have limited instruction time for English classes and a short period to learn English fluently.
+Frequently, this leads to many kids being unable to pass the entrance exams to secondary school.
+Carissa learned of the literacy issue and its ripple effects in Tanzanian schools from her aunt.
+She traveled with her parents to witness the need first-hand.
+On that trip, she donated whatever books she could collect.
 Since then, Carissa’s efforts have provided more than 12,000 books, 350 desks and chairs and an educational app to help Swahili-speaking students learn English.

 This annual event presents Central Texas with a unique opportunity to say “thank you” to a group of remarkable individuals.
 The participant with the most Thank You votes receives a pay-it-forward donation of $10,000 to the nonprofit of their choice.